 “Israel may have the right to put others on trial, but certainly no one has the right to put the Jewish people and the State of Israel on trial.”
 [Israeli Prime Minister Ariel Sharon, 25 March, 2001 quoted in BBC News Online.]

 ‘Every time we do something you tell me Americans will “do this” and will “do that”.
 I want to tell you something very clear, don’t worry about American pressure on Israel.
 We, the Jewish people, control America, and the Americans know it.’ — Statement by the then Israeli PM Ariel Sharon in response to possible American concerns from cabinet colleague Shimon Peres about Israeli actions in the Occupied Territories, during an October 2001 Cabinet Meeting.
 [Numerous Sources: Kevin Barrett from Veterans Today, Washington Report on Middle Eastern Affairs, and others.
-Whilst the veracity of this comment is much disputed, it is in the considered view of this writer it is genuine.
-Either way, as the following will attempt to demonstrate, the proof is in the pudding as it were.]
+Whilst the veracity of this comment is much disputed, it is in the considered view of this writer it is a genuine representation of the reality on the ground.
+In any event, as the following will attempt to demonstrate, the proof is in the pudding as it were.]

 ‘I know what America is.
 America is a thing you can move very easily; move in the right direction.
 They won’t get in the way’ — Comment by current Israeli PM Benjamin Netanyahu — presumably unaware he was being filmed — in a private discussion in 2001 about honoring the 1993 Oslo Accords.
 He stated he would put an end to “this galloping towards the 1967 borders”.
 Since a key plank of the Accords called for Israel to revert to the pre-1967 borders in Palestine, an individual in the group with whom he was discussing these issues expressed disquiet as to how the Americans might respond.
 The statement above was his unequivocal reply.
 [Source: 2016 documentary, Occupation of the American Mind — Israel’s Public Relations War in the United States.]